cblevins/f18-dig-hist/schedule.md

 _Assignments_
 - Register for an account and domain name with [Reclaim Hosting](https://reclaimhosting.com/pricing/) (Cost: $25).
 - Install Wordpress on your website: <https://reclaimhosting.com/portfolio-resource-guide/installing-wordpress/>.
+- Join the class Slack channel (check email for invitation).

 ## II.
 Approaches and Methods